Who is the richest woman in the world?

 Where is L'Oréal today?

-The brand has established itself in the world of global skincare and cosmetics, which has ultimately led to its recent successes.
+The brand has established itself in the world of global skincare and cosmetics, which has led to its recent successes.

 L'Oréal is also jumping on the artificial intelligence (AI) bandwagon with its new partnership with tech giant Meta.
 The initiative called the New Codes of Beauty Creator Program will see a mix of beauty influencers and creators use AI to create content.
 The company aims to “unleash technological creativity in this new creator marketing era.”
-Three of its brands are part of the campaign, including L'Oréal Paris, Lancôme and La Roche-Posay.
+Three of its brands are part of the campaign: L'Oréal Paris, Lancôme and La Roche-Posay.

 Speaking of beauty creators, L'Oréal also leverages the world of influencer marketing.
 It collaborates with more than 60,000 influencers and, according to the company, it had a 29% share of beauty influence in 2023.
 The group’s brands have their own ambassadors, referred to as the ‘Dream Team’.
-The list includes singer Camilla Cabello, actor Andie Macdowell and its latest addition, Simone Ashley from Netflix’s Bridgerton
+The list includes singer Camilla Cabello, actor Andie MacDowell and its latest addition, Simone Ashley from Netflix’s Bridgerton.

 Despite its success, L'Oréal has had its share of challenges.
 In recent years, it’s faced criticism for selling products in China, which still insists certain ingredients are tested on animals.